 - anxiety disorders

 - panic disorders

-Your doctor will ask you about your symptoms and conduct tests to rule out other health conditions with similar symptoms, such as heart disease or thyroid problems.
+A doctor will ask you about your symptoms and conduct tests to rule out other health conditions with similar symptoms, like heart disease or thyroid problems.

-To get a diagnosis, your doctor may conduct:
+To get a diagnosis, a doctor may conduct:

 - a physical exam

 - a heart test, like an electrocardiogram (ECG or EKG)